HDZA/linkRotDetector/README.md

 These sites can often be mistaken for dead links in this case.

 The algorithm also makes the assumption that host urls cannot be 404 links.
-See the cited document under the Basis for algorithm section for more information o
+See the cited document under the Basis for algorithm section for more information.